 That was then.
 This is now.
 You can use a relational database for JSON documents, and you no longer have to choose between relational and JSON.
 You can create hybrid data models comprised of structured and semi-structured data, and enjoy the benefits of JSON without sacrificing the advantages of a relational database (e.g., transactions and SQL).

 Let’s consider a couple of e-commerce examples.
-The first example involves product catalogs where every product has a name and price, yet different product types may have different attributes.
+The first involves product catalogs where every product has a name and price, yet different product types may have different attributes.
 You could create a separate table for every product type, but that’s not very flexible.
 It would be a lot easier to create a single table with columns for name (VARCHAR) and price (DECIMAL), and a separate column for attributes (JSON).
 A second example involves shopping carts where purchases may be stored as structured data with a fixed schema, but shopping carts can be stored as semi-structured with JSON documents.
-Using MariaDB TX, you can join customer profiles to purchases and/or shopping carts regardless of the format!
+Using MariaDB Platform, you can join customer profiles to purchases and/or shopping carts regardless of the format!

 By introducing SQL functions for JSON, developers can now use a single database for both structured and semi-structured data – and administrators don’t have to worry about losing transactions, data integrity and reliability.
 It’s the best of both worlds!